Edward P. Costigan: Career

 The following year, he moved to Denver, Colorado, and practiced law.
 In 1902, he was declared the winner in the election as state representative, but a contest prevented his assuming his seat at the House of Representatives during the session.
 He began a fight for honest elections, which lasted over a decade.
 In 1906, he became a lawyer for the Honest Election League as well as the Law Enforcement League, the latter position he held for two years.
 He fought for a local option law as legal advisor, which was sustained in the Colorado Supreme Court.
 Costigan was chairman of the Dry Denver Committee in 1910 and was the president of the Civil Service Reform Association of Denver.

 During this period, he ran his law practice.
 He litigated freight rate cases before the Interstate Commerce Commission, representing Arizona commercial organizations and the Denver Chamber of Commerce.
 He was an attorney for the United Mine Workers of America in 1914 during a congressional investigation into the Colorado coal strike.
 There were several murder cases that occurred during the strike and Costigan secured acquittals for a number of defendants.

 Initially a Republican, in 1912 he was a founding member of the Progressive Party in Colorado.
 He then unsuccessfully ran for governor in 1912 and 1914.
 President Woodrow Wilson appointed Costigan as a member of the United States Tariff Commission in 1917, a position he held until March 1928, when he began practicing law again.
-He was elected to the U.S. Senate as a Democrat in 1930.
-Oscar L. Chapman managed his campaign.
+He was elected to the U.S. Senate as a Democrat in 1930.Oscar L. Chapman managed his campaign.
 He served from March 4, 1931, to January 3, 1937.

 Jones–Costigan amendment to the Sugar Act

 In 1934 he co-sponsored the Jones–Costigan amendment to the Agricultural Adjustment Act, protecting the U.S. sugar industry, including sugar from Colorado beets.
-It was a cause of deep interest to Costigan and his wife.
+It was a cause of deep interest to Costigan and his wife, Mabel.
 It reformed the sugar industry, prohibited the hiring of workers under 14, and set a maximum eight-hour work day for those 14 to 16.

 Mabel, a member of the National Child Labor Committee advisory council, was particularly concerned about the practice of employing children to work in sugar beet fields.